aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-forms/acroforms/extract-form/_index.md

 ## Get Value from an Individual Field of PDF Document

-The form field’s [getValue() method](https://reference.aspose.com/pdf/java/com.aspose.pdf/TextBoxField#getValue--) allows you to get the value of a particular field.
+The form field's [getValue() method](https://reference.aspose.com/pdf/java/com.aspose.pdf/TextBoxField#getValue--) allows you to get the value of a particular field.

-To get the value, get the form field from the [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) object’s Form collection.
+To get the value, get the form field from the [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) object's Form collection.

 This example selects a [textBoxField](https://reference.aspose.com/pdf/java/com.aspose.pdf/TextBoxField) and retrieves its value using the [getValue() method](https://reference.aspose.com/pdf/java/com.aspose.pdf/TextBoxField#getValue--).